Last content update: 10/19/2020

-Are indoor gatherings still prohibited?
+Are indoor gatherings allowed?

 Are wedding ceremonies allowed?
 What about wedding receptions?

-Wedding ceremonies may occur outdoors subject to the requirements in the Mandatory Directive on Gatherings.
+Wedding ceremonies may occur subject to the requirements in the Mandatory Directive on Gatherings.
 But the State has clarified that “wedding receptions/parties/celebrations are NOT permitted at this time” under State Public Health Officer orders.